supercollider/rfcs/rfcs/0002-abstract-object.md

 | <image src="images/supercollider-class-structure.gif" width=400 alt="Diagram of the current structure of class kernel"> | <image src="images/supercollider-class-structure-with-abstract-object.gif" width=600 alt="Diagram of the current structure of class kernel"> |

-Theoretically, one may also want to make the class `Meta_Object`  subclass `Meta_AbstractObject`.
-This is possible, but not necessary, because the number of class methods and class variables is very small.
+Theoretically, one may also want to make the class `Meta_AbstractObject` be a subclass of a new class `AbstractClass`.
+This is not easy, because the interface of the class `Class` is important for introspection.
+But it is better to keep introspection methods anyhow (see below under Unresolved Questions).

 ## Suggested changes in primitives for optimization and integration